Odometer Rollback: How to Spot Odometer Fraud and How to Protect Against It?

 What Does Odometer Rollback Mean?

-Why Do Dealers and Sellers Roll Back Odometer?
+Why Do Dealers and Sellers Rolled Back Odometers?

-People roll back a vehicle odometer to artificially increase its value.
+Often, dealers will roll back a vehicle’s odometer to artificially increase its value.
 For example, a 2013 Toyota Camry with 100,000 miles might be valued at $12,000.
 The same vehicle/model with 200,000 miles on it might fetch a significantly lower value of $7,800.

-The unsuspecting buyer spends top dollar on the vehicle under the impression that it’s in prime condition and expects years of trouble-free service.
-Unbeknown to them, the car has more tear and wear than anticipated, and the signs of cosmetic and functional damage take little time to rear the ugly head.
+Unsuspecting buyers purchase the vehicle at top-dollar, all while under the impression that the car is in prime condition and will provide years of trouble-free service.
+Unbeknownst to them, the car has more wear and tear than they are aware of.
+In no time at all, cosmetic and functional damage begins to appear.

-Within months of purchase, irritating breakdowns become more prevalent, prompting buyers to incur maintenance costs such as tire and oil changes sooner than hoped.
-It also quickly dawns on the buyer that the vehicle’s resale is a fraction of what they first thought.
+Within months of purchase, irritating breakdowns become more prevalent, causing buyers to incur maintenance costs such as tire and oil changes sooner than hoped.
+The buyer soon learns that the vehicle’s resale value is a fraction of what they first thought.

 How Odometer Rollback Happens

-Rolling back an odometer can be as simple as plugging an Original Equipment Manufacturer (OEM) or On-Board Diagnostic (OBD) tool and resetting the car mileage.
+Rolling back an odometer can be as simple as plugging in an Original Equipment Manufacturer (OEM) or On-Board Diagnostic (OBD) tool and resetting the car mileage.
 Manufacturers of these tools create them to enable mechanics to diagnose car issues.
-However, unscrupulous dealers and sellers use them to alter the odometer illegally.
+However, shady dealers and sellers use them to alter odometers illegally.

-Rise of the Odometer Rollback Frauds: Why Do Dealers Do It?
+Rise Of Odometer Rollback Fraud: Why Do Dealers Do It?

 According to the National Highway Traffic Safety Administration (NHTSA), over 450,000 vehicles fitted with illegally altered odometer readings are sold each year.
 The crime costs used car buyers in the U.S. a staggering $1 billion each year.